-- Turn off the computer and all attached peripherals. - Disconnect the computer from AC power. - Disconnect all network cables and peripherals from the computer. - Use an ESD field service kit when working inside any desktop to avoid electrostatic discharge (ESD) damage. - After removing a computer component, carefully place the removed component on an anti-static mat. - Wear shoes with non-conductive rubber soles to reduce the chance of getting electrocuted. - Unplugging, pressing, and holding the power button for 15 seconds should discharge residual power in the system board.
+- Turn off the computer and all attached peripherals. - Disconnect the computer and all attached peripherals from AC power. - Disconnect all network cables, telephone, and telecommunications lines from the computer. - Use an ESD field service kit when working inside any desktop to avoid electrostatic discharge (ESD) damage. - After removing any computer component, carefully place the removed component on an anti-static mat. - · Wear shoes with non-conductive rubber soles to reduce the chance of getting electrocuted. - Unplugging, pressing, and holding the power button for 15 seconds should discharge residual power in the system board.